nicholasbard/teknonaturalist/3_Running_teknonaturalist/Running_teknonaturalist_with_Snakemake_Overview.md

 mamba activate teknonaturalist
 ```

 4. Ensure that the 1. environment.yaml , 2.
-Snakefile file (can be re-titled) 3. 'data' directory are in the working directory and 4. teknonaturalist/database and teknonaturalist/assembly directories are setup correctly (see README.md).
-Perform quick check:
+Snakefile file (can be re-titled) 3. 'data' directory are in the working directory and 4. teknonaturalist/database and teknonaturalist/assembly directories are setup correctly (see README.md).<br>

+Perform quick check
 ```
 python3.12 check_before_running_teknonaturalist.py
 ```